 - Whenever you have any thoughts imagine you have a blackboard eraser and just keep rubbing them out over and over again

 - Try keeping your eyes open and looking at one area in the room until you want to close them.

 - Visualise the letter A on one side and the number 1 on the other.
 Keep going slowly through the alphabet and numbers (ie next go to 2 and B) noticing if they change colour.
 Ideally do each number and letter with each breath.
 When you get to the end of the alphabet go backwards with the letters.
 Another version of this is to start with number 300 and just go backwards.

-- Regard all the extra time as bonus time and think of all he good times you’ve had and all the good times you’re going to have.
+- Regard all the extra time you don’t sleep as bonus time and think of all he good times you’ve had and all the good times you’re going to have.

 - If you wake up –remember what you have been dreaming –helps in getting back to sleep.

 Using a relaxation or sleep tape or CD with a portable player is quite a useful strategy.

 Remember the biggest problem is usually worry about how you will be the next day rather than the actual sleep loss.
 Many of the great achievements of mankind have been done after a poor night’s sleep – how many people have slept badly before a big event and come through it fine?
 As long as you are resting in bed your body is getting rest of a kind.
 Tell yourself that the loss of sleep won’t matter – and then it most likely won’t.